21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 13. Natasha Stoynoff

 Author Natasha Stoynoff was a journalist for People when she interviewed Trump at Mar-a-Lago back in 2005, covering his first anniversary with Melania.
-In an article she penned herself for the magazine last year, she described her encounter with Trump, in which he allegedly brought her into a room and assaulted her.
+In a 2016 article she penned herself for the magazine, she described her encounter with Trump, in which he allegedly brought her into a room and assaulted her.

 We walked into that room alone, and Trump shut the door behind us.
 I turned around, and within seconds he was pushing me against the wall and forcing his tongue down my throat.